wooorm/markdown-rs/readme.md

 - [ ] (8) Can paragraphs (and to a lesser extent string data and text data) operate more performantly than checking whether other flow constructs start a line, before exiting and actually attempting flow constructs?
-- [ ] (5) Figure out sharing definition and identifiers, and references before
-      definitions
 - [ ] (3) Interrupting: sometimes flow can or cannot start depending on the previous construct (typically paragraph)
 - [ ] (5) Containers: this will be rather messy, and depends a lot on how